Note: If you lack access to a paper that is behind a paywall, please feel free to reach out to me at pasternakrs [at] gmail [dot] com.

 Pasternak & Graf. in prep.
 Cyclic scope and processing difficulty in a Minimalist parser.

 Pasternak & Tieu. in prep.
-Sound effects and emojis behave like gestures. [working title]
+Gesture-like projection of sound effects and emoji.

 Sauerland & Pasternak. in prep.
 German measurement structures: Case-marking and non-conservativity.

 von Fintel & Pasternak. in prep.
-Desire conditionals: How to fake a restricted reading. [working title]
+Attitude conditionals: How to fake a restricted reading. [working title]

 Pasternak.
 2018.
 Thinking alone and thinking together.
 In S. Maspong et al. (eds.), Semantics and Linguistic Theory (SALT) 28.
 546-565.